 For kids: A creative and cool class gift.
 See how NAEA member, Jim Boland, art teacher at Spoede Elementary School in St. Louis, Missouri, worked with fifth-graders to design and create memorable permanent art projects such as benches and totem poles as gifts to the school.

-Developed for the Getty Education Institute for the K-12 art education community.
+Getty Education Institute has developed a site for the K-12 art education community.
 It features lesson plans & curriculum ideas, search & index, artsednet talk and more.

-From the Incredible Art Department, an art education website for art students, parents, teachers, home schoolers and administrators.
-See an extensive list of art lessons, news, resources, and much more.
+Incredible Art Department is an art education website for art students, parents, teachers, home schoolers and administrators.
+See their extensive list of art lessons, news, resources, and much more.